 The reality is that loneliness is a natural signal that our body gives us, similar to hunger, thirst.
 And that’s how important human connection is.
 Vivek Murthy, to Rachel Martin, NPR

-“I found that people who struggle with loneliness, that that’s associated with an increased risk of heart disease, dementia, depression, anxiety, sleep disturbances and even premature death,” Vivek Murthy, our next U.S. Surgeon General, declared in his interview with NPR.
+Vivek Murthy, our next U.S. Surgeon General, declared in his interview with NPR that loneliness is linked with such conditions as depression, anxiety, sleep issues, and more.
 Murthy is the author of this year’s Together: The Healing Power of Human Connection in a Sometimes Lonely World, an important book for these times.

 As many as 22% of our population is experiencing loneliness, states Murthy, even if many don’t label it as such.
 Moreover, “There’s a tremendous sense of shame that people who are lonely feel.
 I say that as someone who felt ashamed of being lonely as a child and even at points during adulthood.
 I think part of the reason is that saying you’re lonely feels like saying you’re not likeable, you’re not lovable — that somehow you’re socially deficient in some way.”